micmejia/bible-dump/NKJV/Jeremiah/Jer 16.md

 then you shall say to them, 'Because your fathers have forsaken Me,' says the Lord; 'they have walked after other gods and have served them and worshiped them, and have forsaken Me and not kept My law.

 ###### 12
-And you have done worse than your fathers, for behold, each one [^b]follows the dictates of his own evil heart, so that no one listens to Me.
+And you have done worse than your fathers, for behold, each one follows the dictates of his own evil heart, so that no one listens to Me.

 ###### 13
 Therefore I will cast you out of this land into a land that you do not know, neither you nor your fathers; and there you shall serve other gods day and night, where I will not show you favor.' ## God Will Restore Israel